Dmitry-Skachkov/SB/Examples/Example2/README.md

 inf - length of the semiinfinite semiconductor (A)

 0 - gating charge density (cm-2).
-If length of the semiconductor is infinite, then gating charge density = 0.
+If length of the semiconductor is infinite, then gating charge density will set to zero.

 ## Input files: